Harness the Power of Insurance Data Analytics

 - Finding new customers with favorable risk profiles

 Insurance fraud alone costs the insurance industry more than $80 billion per year.
-In an effort to overcome fraud, waste, and abuse, many companies are turning to data analytics.
+In an effort to overcome fraud, waste, and abuse, many companies are turning to insurance data analytics.

 The staggering level of criminality costs us all, adding $400 to $700 a year to premiums we pay for our homes, cars, and healthcare, the feds say.
 There are simply not enough investigators to put a significant dent in the criminality, so the industry is turning to the machines.